Stockholm Film Festival API for developers

 /v1/events/venue_list/venue_id/[venueId]/festival_id/[festivalId]/

 Returns a list of events for a venue combined with a date or festivalId.
-The day should be expressed as a ISO-date: 2012-05-18.
-Variables returned:
+The day should be expressed as a ISO-date: 2022-07-01

 You can pass both date and festivalId to this function, but if you pass a date outside the given festival no events will be returned.
 Quite logical, ey?